What does the Bible say about reincarnation: definition, what the early church taught, was it removed from the Bible, & the danger of believing it

 Religions That Teach Reincarnation: Hinduism, etc.

-Hinduism is the most popular faith tradition to teach reincarnation.
+Hinduism is the most popular faith tradition that teaches reincarnation.
 However, other religions also believe in reincarnation.
 According to Britannica.com, Jainism and Sikhism teach a form of reincarnation.
 Both of those religions originated in India, where Hinduism arose.
-Some ancient religions like Manichaeism and Gnosticism taught reincarnation.
-In addition, other minority religions teach a form of reincarnation like Theosophy and Venda traditional religion in southern Africa.
+Some ancient religions, like Manichaeism and Gnosticism, taught reincarnation.
+In addition, other minority religions teach a form of reincarnation, like Theosophy and Venda traditional religion in southern Africa.

 To see which major religions believe in reincarnation, checkout this helpful but non-Christian overview on the topic: ComparativeReligion on Reincarnation